Highly Capable Services

 Development of a positive attitude toward self and others.

-Selection of highly capable students shall not violate federal and state civil rights laws,shall be based on professional judgment as to which students will benefit the most from inclusion in the district's program; and shall be based on a selection system that determines which students are the most highly capable.Definition of Highly Capable
+The identification of highly capable students shall not violate federal and state civil rights laws, shall be based on professional judgment as to which students will benefit the most from inclusion in the district's program; and shall be based on an identification system that determines which students are the most highly capable.Definition of Highly Capable

-Highly capable students are students who generally perform or show potential for performing at significantly advanced academic levels (top 2%) when compared with others of their age, experiences, or environments.
+Highly capable students are students who perform or show potential for performing at significantly advanced academic levels (top 2%) when compared with others of their age, experiences, or environments.

 Highly capable students generally possess the following characteristics:

-ServicesNominations for 2019-20 (the window has closed for this school year, 2018-19)The Vashon Island School District provides a continuum of services for students identified as the most highly capable in grades K through 12.
-During the nomination period (January 17th through January 31st, 2020), any adult who knows the child may bring that student’s name forward by completing the Highly Capable nomination form (en español).
+ServicesNominations for 2020-21The Vashon Island School District provides a continuum of services for students identified as the most highly capable in grades K through 12.
+During the nomination period (January 27th through February 3rd, 2021), any adult who knows the child may bring that student’s name forward by completing the Highly Capable nomination form (en español).
 Students may also nominate themselves.
 Nominations must be completed by 4 pm on February 3, 2021.
 Form submissions will not be allowed after the deadline.
 No students will be evaluated outside of the district's evaluation cycle.New non-resident applicants, may choose to participate in our selection process this year or wait until the following year after they have been officially enrolled in our district.New students who have been previously identified in other schools or school districts are not automatically enrolled in highly capable services here in our district.
 Please speak with the designated building contact (see below) for more information.Please note:

 Capacity to learn with unusual depth of understanding, to retain what has been learned, and to transfer learning to new situations;